 No. Comfort and performance will be affected if you extend the life of your lenses beyond the recommended replacement interval.
+Careful handling and maintenance, with good hygiene is also essential.
 Wearing dirty or damaged lenses can put your eye health at risk.

 Only lenses approved for ‘extended’ or ‘continuous’ wear can be worn during sleep.
 Sleeping in contact lenses greatly increases the risk of eye infection irrespective of lens type and for that reason we do not usually recommend it.
 Patients who ‘need’ to wear contact lenses overnight require careful monitoring and regular aftercare appointments.

 Orthokeratology (‘ortho-K’, ‘corneal reshaping’ or ‘overnight vision correction‘) uses specially designed rigid gas-permeable (RGP) contact lenses to alter the shape of the cornea during sleep.
 These lenses are designed to be worn overnight and removed in the morning to correct vision without the need for spectacles or contact lenses during the day.